Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 And so, the possible link between the condors and DDT led the biologists to take a closer look.

-work up on a condor at Bitter Creek National
+up on a condor at Bitter Creek National Wildlife Refuge.

 “When this first nest failed, we were able to collect a small amount of eggshell from the nest and found it to be much thinner than a normal condor egg shell,” Brandt says.
 “This prompted a study of condor eggshells led by the Ventana Wildlife Society and USFWS that compared the egg shell thickness of these coastal foraging condors, who regularly feed on sea lions, to condors in Southern California that do not feed on marine mammals.”

 That comparison confirmed Brandt and Sorenson’s initial thoughts.

 “This study revealed that the eggs of condors that fed on sea lions and other marine mammals were much thinner than the eggs of condors that did not,” Brandt says.